 Mk 1:9 Jesus spends his early adult years at Nazareth in Galilee with his family.
 He learns the skills of a carpenter from Joseph, and enjoys the company of his younger brothers James, Joseph, Judas (Jude) and Simon, as well as his sisters and other close relatives (see Mark 6:3).
 In 26AD, around the age of thirty (Luke 3:23), and with several younger brothers now old enough to look after his mother and sisters, Jesus leaves his hometown of Nazareth and journeys south (see 1 on Map 5).

 Map 5 Jesus begins his work

-Mk 1:10-11 Jesus is baptised by John in the River Jordan near Bethany (see John 1:28) in the summer of 26AD.
+Mk 1:10-11 Jesus is baptised by John in the River Jordan near Bethany (see John 1:28 and the feature on Bethany beyond the Jordan) in the summer of 26AD.
 As he emerges from the water, the Holy Spirit descends on him like a dove (see Isaiah 42:1) and God’s voice is heard saying, “You are my Son, whom I love” (Mark 1:11) (see Psalm 2:6-7).

 Fig. 5 Jesus’s Journeys